Teaching Math in the 21st Century: Changing the Focus from Calculations to Critical Thinking

 Teacher ≠ Teller

 Math teachers should not be math “tellers.”
-Rather than challenge learners to build their own understanding of concepts, “tellers” tell learners how they are supposed to understand.
+Rather than challenge learners to build their understanding of concepts, “tellers” tell learners how to understand.

 You may be a math “teller” if you show learners how to solve a problem.
 Being a math “teller” is almost like giving learners a puzzle already completed rather than having the learners put it together themselves.